A famous man once said, “Sky is the limit for imagination”.

 And a little girl of a police officer believed in it.
 She dreamt of what others couldn’t think about, in the age when girls were attracted towards glittery dolls and dresses.
 This girl wanted a uniform; she wanted to serve the nation, to join the Indian army.
 But at that time her dream was simply not possible.
 Not only society would not have accepted this but there was no way for a woman to join the Indian army back then.

 But this girl was not ready to give up, not yet.
 This gutsy girl wrote a letter to the then chief of Indian army to allow women to serve the nation by joining the army.
-To her surprise she got a positive response.
-The gates of one of the largest and most prestigious service in the world opened its gates for women.
+To her surprise, she got a positive response.
+The gates of one of the largest and most prestigious services in the world opened its gates for women.

 After completing her degree in law, she went to join the Indian army.
 She became the first woman to do so.
 She went to join the Officers Training Academy (OTA) in Chennai.
 She was cadet 001; Priya Jhingan, the first woman officer of the Indian army.